 We have a course on how to use Netflix, if you’re interested in checking it out.

-Speaking of which, we have a course on Amazon Prime that includes lessons on how to use Amazon Instant Video.
+Speaking of which, we have a course on Amazon Prime that includes lessons on how to use Amazon Prime Video.

 A Hulu-like site from Wal-Mart, Vudu operates similarly to Amazon Instant Video: you only pay for what you actually watch.
 Like Hulu, though, it’s only available in the U.S., and its movie and TV show repertoire is rather small.
 However, it has a feature that allows you to unlock a digital copy of a movie or TV show that you buy on DVD or Blu-Ray Disc at Wal-Mart (or other participating retailers).
 You can even share that copy with your friends if they use Vudu, too!